 While the idea of a digital transformation has many attractions, implementation can strike fear in the heart.
-When the Chartered Financial Analysts Society of Toronto, a non-profit organization promoting ethics, education and excellence among financial professionals, sought to move client engagement to Microsoft’s transformative Dynamics CRM platform, they encountered numerous bumps in the road.
-Eventually, after long struggling to smooth the path, they approached us for help.
+When CFA Society Toronto, a not-for-profit organization promoting ethics, education and excellence among financial professionals, sought to automate client engagement to Microsoft’s transformative Dynamics CRM platform, they encountered numerous bumps in the road.
+Eventually, after struggling to smooth the path, they approached us for help.

 Did it need a rework or a tear down?

-Since the CFA was caught between stools, we needed an answer fast.
+Since the CFA Society Toronto had a deadline looming, we needed an answer fast.
 We understood their website (having built it for them previously) and the Dynamics platform well.
 We were less familiar with the connecting piece that another vendor had provided and that was at the root of the challenges.
-Documentation and support were minimal; so we had to gather our own information.
+Documentation and support were minimal from the vendor; so, we had to gather our own information.

 Don’t boil the Ocean.